-powers' propaganda.
+The rules governing the preparation of mass media messages were another important factor affecting the creation of the wartime image of Russia in the central powers' propaganda.
 The Great War initiated the development of an organised, state-controlled propaganda machine.
 Public institutions established especially for this purpose not only participated in the production of materials to be distributed through posters, press or film tape, but also exerted censorship on private media, in particular on the press market.
-While this phenomenon concerned all the central powers, it was associated to the greatest extent with Germany.
+This phenomenon concerned all central powers but Germany to the greatest extent.
 Moreover, especially at the beginning of the conflict, they were accompanied by auto-censorship.
-At that time, in a burst of wartime enthusiasm, even the editors of magazines which had been so far regarded as critical towards the government started to propagate pro-war slogans driven by their opportunism.
+At that time, in a burst of wartime enthusiasm, even the editors of magazines which had been so far regarded as critical towards the government started to propagate pro-war slogans driven by their opportunism (Coup.
+1992, pp. 23-24; Jelavich 1999, pp. 32-34; cf. Dimitrova 2005, pp. 183-184).